TYPO3-Headless/headless/README.md

 ## Development
 Development for this extension is happening as part of the TYPO3 PWA initiative, see https://typo3.org/community/teams/typo3-development/initiatives/pwa/
-If you have any questions, join #initiative-pwa Slack channel.
+If you have any questions, join #initiative-headless-pwa Slack channel.

 ## Credits

 A special thanks goes to [macopedia.com](https://macopedia.com) company, which is sponsoring development of this solution.

-### Developers involved in the project

-- Łukasz Uznański (Macopedia)
-- Adam Marcinkowski (Macopedia)
-- Vaclav Janoch (ITplusX)